Osteopathy is a regulated health profession that's distinct from nursing, medicine and pharmacy.

 Osteopaths are required to renew their registration each year.
 As part of this process, the GOsC checks they have the correct insurance, are meeting professional development requirements, and remain in good health.

-If you use an osteopath and they don't adhere to this standard of practice, you can complain to the GOsC.
+If you use an osteopath and they do not adhere to this standard of practice, you can complain to the GOsC.
 It has a duty to investigate the complaint.

-The GOsC has a register of osteopaths you can use to find one in your local area.
+You can use the GOsC register of osteopaths to find one in your local area.

-Regulation aims to protect patient safety, but it doesn't mean there's scientific evidence that a treatment is effective.
+Regulation aims to protect patient safety, but it does not mean there's scientific evidence that a treatment is effective.

 What qualifications do osteopaths have?